-Selling for the Non-Sales Professional: 3 Key Skills You Already Have
+3 Key Skills You Already Have as a Non-Sales Professional

 For some people, the word “sales” comes along with its own set of baggage and negative connotations.
 Your point of reference may relate to your personal experience with an overly aggressive “sales pitch” while going on a timeshare tour on your vacation.
 Or encountering manipulative “fear tactics” to purchase an extended warranty when you purchased your dishwasher.
 Unfortunately, this connotation can also find its way into business-to-business sales situations where companies get push back from their sales engineers and solution consultants who say their job is to help customers solve a problem - not to sell them more services.

-There’s no secret formula to add value into your conversations.
-In fact, you likely possess these skills already, and didn’t realize that they were the foundation for successful sales professionals.
+There’s no secret formula to add value to your conversations.
+In fact, you likely possess these skills already and didn’t realize that they were the foundation for successful sales professionals.

 1) Actively Listening

 When your employee enters your office, you give them your complete attention.
 They may be sharing good news, voicing a concern, providing valuable insights, or just looking for extra validation.
 Whatever the situation, a good manager starts by listening intently to what they are saying, including body language and facial expressions.

 In a sales situation, you are doing the same thing.
 The question isn’t, “How can I convince you that you want what I have?”
 Instead, your orientation should be “What do you need, and can I help you address that need?”

 Understanding needs isn’t always obvious because the presenting need (i.e., the one they state first) may not reflect their underlying needs.
 As an example, when a family member says “I’m fine” with a very concerned facial expression it’s a pretty good bet something more is going on.
 The best way to understand their needs is asking questions that help them articulate the real problem.